 Justice for all

 We believe everyone should have real opportunities to reach their full potential.
-Chambers Initiative identifies barriers in both social justice and women’s economic security, and invests in the policies and systemic improvements that remove those barriers.
+Chambers Initiative identifies barriers to equity, democracy, and women’s economic security, and invests in the policies and systemic improvements that remove those barriers.

 Why Women’s Economic Security?

 Many factors impact women’s ability to ensure economic security for themselves and often their families, from fair pay to caregiving to access to reproductive health care.
 As more women become primary wage-earners for their families and our social safety net fails to adjust to new workforce realities, policy changes in these areas have become even more important to Chambers Initiative.
 For Merle, as a former CEO, these issues are personal as well as economic and political.
 Our investments reflect her desire to give all women the opportunities she herself had.